psychemedia/middle-english-romances/sir-orfeo.md

 He might fe him befides
 Oft in hot vnder tides,
 The king o fairy, with his rout,
-Com to hunt him al about :
+Com to hunt him al about:
 With dim cri and bloweing,
-And houndes also with him berking ;
+And houndes also with him berking;
 Ac no beft thai no nome,
 No neuer he nift whider thai bi come.
 And other while he might him fe
 As a gret oft bi him te,
 Wele atourned ten hundred knightes,
-Ich y armed to his rightes ;
+Ich y armed to his rightes;
 Of cuntenaunce ftout and fers,
-With mani defplaid baners ;
+With mani defplaid baners;
-And ich his fwerd y drawe hold :
+And ich his fwerd y drawe hold:
 Ac neuer he nift whider thai wold.
-And other while he feighe other thing ;
+And other while he feighe other thing;
 Knightes and leuedis com daunceing,
 In queynt atire gifely,
-Queyitt pas, and foftly ;
+Queyitt pas, and foftly;
 Tabours and trimpes gede hem bi,
 And al maner menftraci.

 And on a day he feighe him bifide
 Sexti leuedis on hors ride,
-Gentil and iolif, as brid on ris ;
+Gentil and iolif, as brid on ris;
-Nought o man amonges hem ther nis ;
+Nought o man amonges hem ther nis;
 And ich a faucoun on hond here,
 And riden on haukin bi o riuere,
 Of game thai founde wel gode haunt,
-Maulardes, hayroun, and cormeraunt ;
+Maulardes, hayroun, and cormeraunt;
 The foules of the water arifeth,
 The faucouns hem wele deuifeth,
-Ich faucoun his pray flough :
+Ich faucoun his pray flough:
 That feighe Orfeo, and lough.
-Par fay, quath he, ther is fair game !
+Par fay, quath he, ther is fair game!
 Thider Ichil bi Godes name,
 Ich was y won fwiche werk to fe .
-He aros, and thider gan te ;
+He aros, and thider gan te;
 To a leuedi he was y come,
 Biheld, and hath wele vnder nome,
 And feth, bi al thing, that it is
-His owhen quen dam Heurodis :
+His owhen quen dam Heurodis:
 gern he biheld hir, and fche him eke,
-Ac noither to other a word no fpeke :
+Ac noither to other a word no fpeke:
 For meffais that fche on him feighe,
 That had ben fo riche and fo heighe,
-The teres fel out of her eighe ;
+The teres fel out of her eighe;
 The other leuedis this y feighe,
 And maked hir oway to ride,
 Sche moft with him no lenger abide ,
-Allas ! quath he, now me is wo !
+Allas! quath he, now me is wo!
 Whi nil deth now me flo,
-Allas ! wroche, that Y no might
+Allas! wroche, that Y no might
-Dye now, after this fight !
+Dye now, after this fight!
-Allas ! to long laft mi liif
+Allas! to long laft mi liif
 When Y no dar nought with mi wiif.
 No hye to me, o word fpeke,
-Allas ! whi nil min hert breke !
+Allas! whi nil min hert breke!
 Parfay, quath he, tide what bitide,
 Whider fo this leuedis ride,
 The felue way Ichil ftreche,
 Of liif, no deth, me no reche.
 His fclauain he dede on, al fo fpac,
-And henge his harp opon his bac ;
+And henge his harp opon his bac;
 And had wel gode wil to gon.
-He no fpard noither ftub no fton :
+He no fpard noither ftub no fton:
 In at a roche the leuedis rideth.
-And he after, and nought abideth ;
+And he after, and nought abideth;
 When he was in the roche y go,
 Wele thre mile, other mo,
 He com in to a fair cuntray,
-As bright fo fonne on fomers dav ;
+As bright fo fonne on fomers dav;
 Smothe, and plain, and al grene,
-Hille, no dale, nas ther non y fene ;
+Hille, no dale, nas ther non y fene;
 Amidde the lond a caftel he fighe,
-Riche, and real, and wonder heighe ;
+Riche, and real, and wonder heighe;
 Al the vt maft wal,
-Was clere and fchine as criftal ;
+Was clere and fchine as criftal;
 An hundred tours ther were about,
-Degiselich and bataild ftout ;
+Degiselich and bataild ftout;
 The butras com out of the diche.
-Of rede gold y arched riche ;
+Of rede gold y arched riche;
 The bonfour was auowed al,
-Of ich maner diuers animal ;
+Of ich maner diuers animal;
 With in ther wer wide wones,
 Al of precious ftones.
 The werft piler on to biholde,
-Was al of burnift gold ;
+Was al of burnift gold;
 Al that lond was euer light,
 For when it fchuld be therk and night,
 The riche ftones light gonne.